×

 Other Extension Types

-More extensive retail and warehousing operations will probably need more than one type of extension.
-They'll find themselves dealing with different kinds of loads.
 They may also need more than one strength since operating engineers can lift only a certain amount of any product using a single fork.
 Fortunately, the wide variety of products on the market should make it relatively easy to find something that will work even if you are dealing with a particular edge case.